 I believe that planning for the postpartum season needs to become the norm in our culture.
 Just like we encourage parents-to-be to sign up for Lamaze classes, learn hypnobirthing techniques, and write down their birth preferences, postpartum deserves just as much forethought and intention.
 It’s a delicate time, and we must treat it as such.
 Being as prepared as you can be can make all the difference.
 As a Postpartum Nutrition Consultant, I believe we should prep mamas for what to expect in those early days, but also look a bit further down the line, like how to set up safe sleep situations when you’re struggling with the crib, or how to reconcile your old identity with an ever-evolving newer one.
 The postpartum season can undoubtedly bring about its fair share of turbulence, but with proper preparation you can enjoy a smoother journey.

 - Know what nutrients to prioritize.
 Did you know that our nutrient needs postpartum are actually higher than during pregnancy?
 I didn’t!
 The concentration of many nutrients in breast milk is directly correlated to maternal intake.
 Other nutrients remain constant for baby, but mama will become depleted if they’re not consuming adequate amounts.
 For example, choline concentration in milk is directly correlated to maternal intake.
 It is a nutrient vital for infant brain development, on par with folate.
 Avoid postpartum depletion by working with a nutritionist to plan out meals of warming and nutrient dense foods, like broths, to keep your health and wellness up.
-Check out The First Forty Days: The Essential Art of Nourishing the New Mother by Heng Ou to learn more.
+You can also get nourishing meals sent straight to your door with delivery services like Chiyo, which is inspired by Traditional Chinese Medicine and Ayurvedic practices to bring together the best elements of Eastern food therapy and Western nutritional standards (use code CARSONMEYER30 for $30 off a one-time or subscription order, minimum $125).
+Finally, check out The First Forty Days: The Essential Art of Nourishing the New Mother by Heng Ou to learn more.

 - Educate yourself on some of the most common postpartum conditions.
 Know what to watch out for, write down some remedies to soothe specific conditions, and know when you’ll need to contact your care provider for further support.
 Certain ailments like mastitis and fatigue may be mitigated with early at-home intervention, but may also need immediate further care.
 It’s important to know how to spot the difference.
 A nutrition consultant can help you learn what to look out for and offer holistic methods to approach the various conditions.
 A great read is The Fourth Trimester: A Postpartum Guide to Healing Your Body, Balancing Your Emotions and Restoring Your Vitality by Kimberly Ann Johnson.